 - A faculty advisor who supports the student's travel.
 Students should notify their faculty advisor of plans to submit a proposal.

-- Students who are majors in the Caine College of the Arts are eligible to receive funds for legitimate travel and professional development opportunities, as certified by a faculty advisor or sponsor who will sign the student's travel proposal cover sheet and budget forms.
+- Students who are majors in the Caine College of the Arts are eligible to receive funds for legitimate travel and professional development opportunities, as certified by a faculty advisor and department head who will sign the electronic proposal through Service Now.
 Travel assistance will also be available to students for one semester following graduation (i.e., summer semester for students who graduate in May).

 - Funds will be allocated on a per-student basis and not as a lump sum to a group of students.
 As such, budget sheets should reflect the per-student cost of travel.

-- Other related costs such as food, tickets to performances, museum entrance fees, application fees, extra hotel amenities, souvenirs, and personal purchases will need to be covered by the student or another funding source.
+- Other related costs such as private lessons, food, tickets to performances, museum entrance fees, application fees, regular travel associated with course requirements, extra hotel amenities, souvenirs, and personal purchases will need to be covered by the student or another funding source.
 Students are encouraged to seek matching funding opportunities through their departments, Academic Opportunity Fund, RGS Undergraduate Travel Funding, RGS Graduate Student Travel Funding, Honors Program, and URCO to cover the additional 40% of their travel costs not covered through DT funding.

 - Proposals will not receive funding retroactively, that is, for which travel or spending has already occurred.
-Submissions will not be accepted for the day of travel.
 Give at least ten days of lead time for proposal processing.
+Submissions will not be accepted within ten days of travel.

 - DT funds for student travel cannot cover funding for study abroad opportunities.
 (View Study Abroad scholarships at USU Office of Global Engagement).